ralentina/maps/_posts/2020-03-25-internet_coverage.markdown

 ---
 layout: post
-title: Digital inequalities in the pandemic
+title: Access to the Internet during the pandemic
 date: 2020-03-25
 tags:
   - ArcMap